gibbok/vim-cheat-sheet/README.md

 :split (split into two windows, top half and bottom half) and :vsplit (left and right) commands.
 You can then use Ctrl-W direction to switch windows (where direction is one of the normal hjkl cursor movement keys, or the arrow keys)
 A shortcut for a horizontal split is :sp, with the vertical shortcut being :vsp

+Focus is in the new split initially.
+To move between splits first press Ctrl-w

 Ctrl-y Moves screen up one line
 Ctrl-e Moves screen down one line
 Ctrl-u Moves cursor & screen up ½ page